barkbay/openshift-ansible-gravitee/README.md

 This repository contains :

-* An Ansible playbook an role to install Gravitee on Openshift
+* An Ansible playbook and a role to install Gravitee on Openshift

 * A sample inventory